-Sarah Iremonger's multi-media installations utilized photography, murals, painting, drawing, badges, cards, digital media, video and neon.
+Sarah Iremonger's work utilizes text, photography, murals, painting, drawing, badges, cards, found images, video and neon.
 Based in Kinsale, Co.
-Cork, Ireland, early work consisted of painting and was embedded in romantic and modernist traditions, with epic implications.
-Later works attempted to attain a kind of entanglement with the world through site-specific installations.
-These works explored representation and how as a hangover of the romantic tradition, a scenario of separation from the world around us, and each other has been perpetuated.
+Cork, Ireland, early work consisted of painting and was embedded in romantic and modernist traditions with epic implications.
+Later works attempted to attain a kind of engagement with the world through site-specific installations.
+These works explored representation and how as a hangover of the romantic tradition, a scenario of separation from the world around us has been perpetuated.

 A return to painting in 2014 focused on the appropriation and adaptation of found images and a return to core issues around the illusion of perception and representation.
 These works place subject matter and personal artistic expression in the background so that visual signifiers become hidden in a forest of jewel-like post-representational camouflage.
 This creates a lot of noise in the work mirroring the digital storm we find ourselves embedded in today.

 Recent text-based work uses notebooks kept over a thirty-year period, to explore ideas of reframing and reorganising the texts in the style of an epic, non-rhyming, stream-of-consciousness concrete poem.
 Embedding the process of creating the work in the artwork itself, working at the interface of visual art and literature.